ZhengyiLuo/EmbodiedPose/README.md

 python uhc/data_process/process_amass_db.py
 ```

-For processing your own SMPL data for evaluation, you can refer to the required data fields in `process_amass_db.py`.
+For processing your own SMPL data for training, you can refer to the required data fields in `process_amass_db.py`.